 1. Visit the Church of Cedofeita, the oldest church in Porto, dating back to the 9th century.

-2. Admire the jewelry, ceramics, and sculpture at the Museu Nacional Soares dos Reis…
+2. Admire the jewellery, ceramics, and sculpture at the National Museum Soares dos Reis…

 3. … And then go for a walk through the romantic gardens of Palácio de Cristal.

-5. Vila Nova de Gaia Neighborhood – Where to Stay in Porto for Families
+5. Vila Nova de Gaia – Best Neighborhood in Porto for Families to Stay In

 a bottle of special reserve port wine and two glasses during a wine tour in porto